itafroma/drupal-date_popup_authored/README.txt

 INTRODUCTION
 ------------

-The Drupal date popup authored module provides a jQuery UI datepicker for the "Authored on" date field found on node forms.
+Date Popup Authored provides a jQuery UI datepicker for the "Authored on" date field found on node submission forms.

 Please note that the Drupal 7 branch is experimental and relies on non-stable code.
 A stable version of Date Popup Authored will be released in conjunction